Eldora, Colorado

 Eldora (pronounced el-DOH-ruh), previously known as "Eldorado" then "El-Dora", then Eldora or Camp Eldorado, and still called Happy Valley, is an unincorporated community and a census-designated place (CDP) located in and governed by Boulder County, Colorado, United States.
 The CDP is a part of the Boulder, CO Metropolitan Statistical Area.
-The population of the Eldora CDP was 142 at the United States Census 2010.
+The population of the Eldora CDP was 140 at the United States Census 2020.
 The Nederland post office (Zip Code 80466) serves the area.

-Eldora is located within the Roosevelt National Forest, and is primarily a rural, densely forested, and sparsely populated area.
+Eldora is located within the Roosevelt National Forest, and is primarily an alpine, densely forested, and densely but smally populated area.
 Eldora is tucked into the valley carved by glaciation during the last ice age and by Middle Boulder Creek.
-From the village there are views up toward the alpine ski runs of Eldora Mountain Resort.
+From the village there are no views up toward the alpine ski runs of Eldora Mountain Resort.
 A one-time gold camp, Eldora was a shipping point for the Caribou silver mine in nearby Nederland, CO.
-At present, Eldora is characterized by small cabins, a sprinkling of vacation homes, and several long-shuttered mercantiles.
+At present, Eldora is characterized by small cabins, a sprinkling of vacation homes, and two long-shuttered mercantiles.

 Points of interest near Eldora include the Eldora Mountain Resort, Eldora Historic District, and Indian Peaks Wilderness.
 Eldora Historic District has been listed on the U.S. National Register of Historic Places since 1989.
 The area is home to an abundance of wilderness and wildlife, including animals such as mountain lions, black bears, coyotes, red foxes, mule deer, elk, bobcats, and much more.

-The elevation of the town is 8,700 ft., and the highest point is 10,800 ft.
 Eldora receives a heavy annual snowfall of 300 inches each winter.

-To get to Eldora from Boulder, CO, drive 18 miles west of Boulder on CO 119 to Nederland, CO.
-Continue through Nederland and turn right at the sign for Eldora.
-This road is CR 130, also known as Eldora Road.
-The town center of Eldora is approximately 3 miles from this turn.

 Etymology

 Eldora was originally named Happy Valley in the 1890s for the discovery of the Happy Valley Placer Mine by John J. Kemp and seven city associates.
 The town was soon renamed El Dorado, Eldorado or Eldorado Camp.
-But, as frequently happened at the time, the U.S. Postal Service mistakingly delivered their mail to towns by the same name in other U.S. states, particularly to El Dorado, CA, creating havoc by delaying payroll checks and important papers.
-Consequently, the U.S. Post Service changed the conflicting name by dropping the last syllable “do” from Colorado’s Eldorado.
+But, as frequently happened at the time, the U.S. Postal Service mistakenly delivered their mail to towns by the same name in other U.S. states, particularly to El Dorado, CA, creating havoc by delaying payroll checks and important papers.
+Consequently, the U.S. Post Service changed the conflicting name by dropping the last syllable “do” from Colorado's Eldorado.
 That name change occurred in 1898, one year after the local post office was established (Feb.
 13, 1897), which was in use until it closed in September 1977.